COE Service Learning

 The College of Education at Fort Hays State University is committed to the University's American Democracy Project (ADP).
 As Mary Lynn Calhoun (2007) states "the core mission of schools and colleges of education - the preparation of teachers - is an act of civic engagement in democratic society" (p.8).
 The goals of the ADP at Fort Hays State University are:

 - To increase the number of undergraduate students who understand and are committed to engaging in meaningful civic actions by asking participating institutions to review and restructure academic programs and processes, extracurricular programs and activities, and the institutional culture.

 - Focus the attention of policymakers and opinion leaders on the civic value of the college experience.

-The College of Education and Technology embraces the University's efforts to promote civic engagement of its candidates as evidenced in its mission statement: "to prepare professionals for schools, business, and industry in a global society."
+The College of Education embraces the University's efforts to promote civic engagement of its candidates as evidenced in its mission statement: "to prepare professionals for schools, business, and industry in a global society."